stoplightio/studio/docs/writing-tech-docs/directory-structure.md

 ### Files Uploaded to Studio
 To publish and modify Markdown files created outside of the Studio UI , they must be stored within the **docs** folder.
 To publish and modify images created outside of the Studio UI, they must be stored within the **assets/images** folder.

->These folders are automatically generated for any instance of Stoplight Studio

 ## How

 ### Files Created Within Studio